-If you live in Calgary or are visiting, the one hour and 15 minute drive to Banff is pretty much a must-do.
-There is a reason the tourists love it and it is often literally used as the defining image of Canada.
+Whether you live in Calgary or are visiting, the approximately one hour and 20 minute drive to Banff is pretty much a must-do.
+There’s a reason the tourists love it and it’s often literally used as the defining image of Canada.

-Banff is the only incorporated municipality in a national park.
-It has just under 9,000 permanent residents, but those numbers increase and decrease with seasonal workers.
+Banff is one of only two municipalities incorporated in a national park, along with Jasper.
+It has roughly 9,000 permanent residents, but those numbers increase and decrease with seasonal workers.
 Those numbers make it just big enough to have plenty of restaurants and shopping.
 At its core, Banff is all about the great outdoors with skiing, hiking, canoeing and cycling coursing through its DNA.

 126 kilometres from the Calgary Tower. | West on Trans-Canada Highway.